-coastal zones.
-Thus, this report highlights the potential magnitude of impacts and identifies countries which have a high absolute risk.
-Countries were ranked by their relative impacts and costs.
-In absolute terms. several countries consistently appear in the 'Top 10' rankings.
+Sea level can rise by two different mechanisms with respect to climate change.
+First, as the oceans warm due to an increasing global temperature, seawater expands - taking up more space in the ocean basin and causing a rise in water level.
+The second mechanism is the melting of land ice, which then adds water to the ocean (Oceanservice, 2017).
+Brown, Kebede and Nicholls (2011) used an integrated biophysical and socio-economic impact global model to examine the potential impacts of sea level rise in Africa.
+While risks are not well understood, some 320 coastal cities (each with populations of more than 100,000) and nearly 56 million people (2005 estimate) live in vulnerable, low elevation (<10m) coastal zones.
+The report highlights the potential magnitude of impacts and identifies countries which have a high absolute risk.
+Countries were ranked by the relative impacts and costs they face.
+In absolute terms, several countries consistently appear in the 'Top 10' rankings.
 The countries in which flooding and forced migration are likely to have the most severe effects on people are: Mozambique, Cameroon, Tanzania, Morocco and Egypt.
-For economic the damages, most profound consequences are likely to be suffered by Algeria, Egypt, Morocco, South Africa, Tunisia, Libya and Cameroon - all of which are estimated to face additional damages of more than US\$1 billion per year under a mid-range scenario in 2100.
+For economic damages, the most profound consequences are likely to be suffered by Algeria, Egypt, Morocco, South Africa, Tunisia, Libya and Cameroon - all of which are estimated to face additional damages of more than US\$1 billion per year under a mid-range scenario in 2100.
 In absolute terms, the highest adaptation costs are expected to occur in Mozambique, Guinea, Nigeria, Guinea-Bissau and South Africa.

-On a longer timescale - within the next 1,000 years - the face of the African continent is set to alter drastically through two processes - desertification and rises in sea levels (Nicholls and Cazenave, 2010).
-Over the past century, global mean sea level has risen by 10 to 20cm.
-If we are to crudely assume this rate will continue, even though there is evidence that it is accelerating, by 3015 we will see a rise of between 1-2 metres (UNEP, 2014), drastically affecting the coastline, as seen in the map on this page.
-Left unmanaged, the effects of this rise could be devastating as it is estimated that at least 25% of Africa's population lives within 100km of a sea coast (Dasgupta et al., 2008).
-The low-lying islands of Seychelles, Mauritius, Sao Tome and Principe and Cape Verde could be submerged and a vast portion of Madagascar's coastline could also disappear (Church and White, 2006).
+On a longer timescale - within the next 1,000 years - the face of the African continent is set to change drastically through two processes - desertification and rises in sea levels (Nicholls and Cazenave, 2010).
+Over the past century, global mean sea level has risen by 10 to 20 centimetres.
+Under the crude assumption that rate will continue, even though evidence suggests that the pace is accelerating, by 3015 we will see a rise of between 1-2 metres (UNEP, 2014), drastically affecting the coastline, as seen in the map on this page.
+Left unmanaged, the effects of this rise could be devastating; estimates suggest that at least 25% of Africa's population lives within 100 kilometres of a sea coast (Dasgupta et al., 2008).
+The low-lying islands of Seychelles, Mauritius, Sao Tome and Principe and Cape Verde could be submerged, and a vast portion of Madagascar's coastline could also disappear (Church and White, 2006).